p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/securing-apache.rst

 ---------------------------

 Access to certain locations can also be set via password-based credentials, using the `htpasswd` utility.
-First, a `.htpasswd` file must be created that will store the desired user/password combinations:
+First, create a file called  `.htpasswd` to store the desired user/password combinations:

 .. code::

 	# htpasswd -c /path/to/.htpasswd user1

-The `htpasswd` command will create the file `/path/to/.htpasswd` if it doesn't exist, and prompt for a password.
+The `htpasswd` command creates the file `/path/to/.htpasswd` if it doesn't exist, and prompt for a password.
 To add another user, simply run the command, leaving out the `-c` argument: